Stereotype: Self-stereotyping

 Stereotypes can affect self-evaluations and lead to self-stereotyping.
 For instance, Correll (2001, 2004) found that specific stereotypes (e.g., the stereotype that women have lower mathematical ability) affect women's and men's evaluations of their abilities (e.g., in math and science), such that men assess their own task ability higher than women performing at the same level.
 Similarly, a study by Sinclair et al. (2006) has shown that Asian American women rated their math ability more favorably when their ethnicity and the relevant stereotype that Asian Americans excel in math was made salient.
 In contrast, they rated their math ability less favorably when their gender and the corresponding stereotype of women's inferior math skills was made salient.
 Sinclair et al. found, however, that the effect of stereotypes on self-evaluations is mediated by the degree to which close people in someone's life endorse these stereotypes.
 People's self-stereotyping can increase or decrease depending on whether close others view them in stereotype-consistent or inconsistent manner.

-Stereotyping can also play a central role in depression, when people have negative self-stereotypes about themselves, according to Cox, Abramson, Devine, and Hollon (2012).
+Stereotyping can also play a central role in depression, when people have negative self-stereotypes about themselves.
+According to Cox, Abramson, Devine, and Hollon (2012)., stereotyping can also play a central role in depression, which is characterized by negative self-schemas.
+Stereotypes and self-schemas are the same type of cognitive structure, therefore, they suggest that an integrated perspective of prejudice and depression provides useful insight on how stereotypes are acquired.
+Negative stereotypes are set in motion within the Source, who conveys the prejudice towards the Target, which in turn will lead the Target to suffer from depression.
+Members of stigmatized groups may internalize the negative evaluation of their group and develop depression.
+People may also show prejudice internalization through self-stereotyping because of negative childhood experiences such as verbal and physical abuse.
 This depression that is caused by prejudice (i.e., "deprejudice") can be related to group membership (e.g., Me–Gay–Bad) or not (e.g., Me–Bad).
 If someone holds prejudicial beliefs about a stigmatized group and then becomes a member of that group, they may internalize their prejudice and develop depression.
 People may also show prejudice internalization through self-stereotyping because of negative childhood experiences such as verbal and physical abuse.